 This course covers basic techniques of digital photography, including print production, the development of concepts and theory in photography, the relationship of photography to other visual media, and the study of historical and contemporary precedents.
 In addition, students will explore the manipulation of photographic images in both black and white and color through the use of Adobe Photoshop.
 Students must provide their own digital camera.
 For this course, cameras must have a manual over-ride option.
 There are nine possible loaner cameras available through the Studio Art Program, but loans are available on a first come basis.
-An additional \$50 fee for materials will be collected on the first day of class.
+The materials fee for this class is \$95.
 Three credits.